kneehit/Customer_Segmentation/docs/index.md

 Divisive Analysis Clustering (DiAna)
 ----------------------------------------------

-While AGNES combines datapoints into clusters,DIANA divides entire dataset in to clusters until each datapoint is in its own cluster
+While AGNES combines datapoints into clusters,DIANA divides entire dataset in to clusters until each datapoint is in its own cluster.

 ``` r
 HCdiana <- diana(GowerDistance,diss = TRUE)